cancerit/NanoSeq/README.md

 - BAM input

-   BAM files can be of two types: ones that require re-mapping but already have the correct tags, or BAMs that are already correctly pre-processed.
+   BAM files can be of two types: ones that require re-mapping but already have the correct tags, or BAMs that are already correctly pre-processed and mapped.
 The type of BAM is specified with the --remap parameter (default true).

    Sample sheet format
 ```